Mobile WiMAX (IEEE 802.16e-2005)

 No mobility or wide area coverage: WiFi does not truly represent a wireless experience.
 Users must be able to access wireless data with the range and ubiquity of cellular phones.
 WiFi, on the other hand, represents the cordless phone in that they are still confined indoors and to one location.
 Additionally, most dorms and other campus living spaces do not offer WiFi access because of the cost involved of deploying access points.
 Therefore, WiFi doesn’t really act as an upgrade over wired LANs.

+Security concerns: Because WiFi operates in unlicensed spectrum (the same spectrum as microwaves and cordless phones), there are major security concerns.
+Hackers can intercept data that is being transferred over the air, including financial information.
 Interference will drastically limit performance: again, because WiFi operates in unlicensed spectrum, it is prone to interference from microwaves, cordless phones, and other WiFi users (many WiFi users in a small area will negatively impact each other).

 Mobile broadband addresses these concerns.
 It allows for fully mobile (at vehicular speeds), wide area coverage, which means everywhere/ anytime broadband access.
 In this instance, students and professors aren’t the only group to benefit off from wireless access; everyone in the campus community does.